Water & electrolytes in cranberry juice hydrate you

-Cranberry juice hydrates you better than water because it’s also high in 3 main electrolytes.
+Cranberry juice hydrates you better than water because it’s high in 3 main electrolytes.
 A cup provides 9% DV potassium, 5% DV magnesium, and 3% DV calcium!

 We need both electrolytes & water for good hydration